locnnil/workshop/README.md

 - Validate bases used for the workspace and SDKs (must be the same)
 - Avoid potential conflicts for SDK blobs if used concurrently
+- Create a separate network for the workspace's instances